-The Norwalk-Ontario-Wilton School District uses an automated lunch accounting system to record food service payments and to monitor food purchase transactions.
-Parents and guardians are expected to maintain their lunch account in a positive status.
-All lunch payments must be paid to Ms. Gibson in the high school office.
-If you have any questions regarding the lunch program you may call Ms. Shirley Gibson at 337-4401 ext.
-225.
+The Norwalk-Ontario-Wilton School District uses an automated food service accounting system to record food service payments and to monitor food purchase transactions.
+Parents and guardians are expected to maintain their food service account in a positive status.
+All lunch payments must be paid in the high school office.
+If you have any questions regarding the food service program, you may contact the school to speak with Mrs. Schlafer or Mrs. Pasch.

 Parents or guardians who claim that the financial condition of their families are such that they cannot afford to pay for the cost of their children's meals shall be invited to complete or submit an application for free and reduced meals.
 Free and Reduced Lunch forms may be found in both the high school and elementary offices.
 You can also find these forms on our web site, www.now.k12.wi.us.
-If you have any questions regarding this form please speak with Ms. Shirley Gibson by calling 337-4401 ext.
-225.
+If you have any questions regarding this form, please speak with Mrs. Rachel Pasch.
+Even with the free breakfast/lunch program this school year, it is important that Free and Reduced Forms be completed as it assists the school district with funding.